 - Work-life balance

 Collecting Offboarding Insights

-Manual collection of data, through phone or in-person interviews, can reveal deep insights, but it can also significantly increase the volume of work for HR departments or direct managers.
+Manual collection of data, through phone or in-person interviews, can reveal key insights from offboarding employees.
+It can also significantly increase the volume of work for HR departments or direct managers.
 Data may require manual entry or manipulation in order to be ready for analysis and dashboards.
 In addition, certain methods of manual collection may allow offboarding employees to decline participation.
 This could skew data results toward the most or least satisfied participants, resulting in data that's not truly representative of existing employees.